dbrizard/elwaspatid/docs/_build/html/_sources/auto_examples/index.rst.txt

 Examples of diagrams
 ====================

-Below are examples of usage of the :mod:`prop1D` module.
+Below are examples of usage of the :mod:`elwaspatid` module.

 Interpretation of the space-time diagrams requires some knowledge on elastic wave propagation.
 Here are some useful references: